Edstrom, Eliza Kent (1829 - June 29, 1891)

 Reproduction rights: The Petaluma Museum Association makes no assertions as to ownership of any original copyrights to the digitized images here reproduced.
 These images are intended for personal or research use only.
 Any other kind of use, including, but not limited to commercial or scholarly publication in any medium or format, public exhibition, or use online or in a web site, may be subject to additional restrictions including but not limited to the copyrights held by parties other than the Association.
 USERS ARE SOLELY RESPONSIBLE for determining the existence of such rights and for obtaining any permissions and/or paying associated fees necessary for the proposed use.

-Charles McMillan’s Portrait Photograph of Edwin C. Edstrom
+Charles McMillan’s Portrait Photograph of Edwin Charles Edstrom Jr.

 THE PHOTOGRAPHER/ PHOTOGRAPHIC STUDIO: